HTTPArchive/almanac.httparchive.org/src/content/en/2022/third-parties.md

   )
 }}

 The `async` attribute is considerably more popular than `defer`.
 It is used for 62% of total third-party scripts on mobile devices.
 Usage of the `async` attribute can still result in a render-blocking script as its execution can start during HTML parsing.
 The `async` attribute is useful for critical resources that are important during the page loading and can interrupt rendering.

 The fact  that `async` is more used demonstrates that third-party scripts are mostly treated as critical resources.
 Although this is true for some scripts, many third-parties, for example, a video player are less critical.
 Deferred scripts potentially have a better impact on page rendering time that is reflected in core web performance metrics like <a hreflang="en" href="https://web.dev/lcp/">Largest Contentful Paint</a>.
-To sum up, website developers should consider using `defer` for third-party assets that are not important for the critical rendering path.
+Website developers should consider using `defer` for third-party assets that are not important for the critical rendering path.

-Which resources are critical and which could be deferred might be a tricky question to consider especially when speaking about consent management third parties that enable other third parties to be used.
-For example, analytics scripts are usually considered important for site owners but can’t be used without user’s consent in countries with [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation), making user consent third-party critical.
+Which resources are critical and which could be deferred might be a tricky question to consider especially when considering about _Consent Management_ third parties that enable other third parties to be used.
+For example, analytics scripts are usually considered important for site owners but can't be used without user's consent in countries with [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) or simialr legislation, making user consent third-party critical.
 Loading consent third-party resources in a critical path may result in bad user experience causing Cumulative Layout Shifts and First Input Delay.
 Therefore, developers should strive for balance between the way third parties are loaded and good user experience.

 ### Legacy JavaScript

 Despite JavaScript's rapid involvement, the prevalence of legacy code is still significant.
-We are using one of the Lighthouse audits to check how much third-parties are <a hreflang="en" href="https://github.com/GoogleChrome/lighthouse/blob/master/core/audits/byte-efficiency/legacy-javascript.js">serving legacy JavaScript to modern browsers</a>).
+We are using one of the Lighthouse audits to check how many third-parties are <a hreflang="en" href="https://github.com/GoogleChrome/lighthouse/blob/master/core/audits/byte-efficiency/legacy-javascript.js">serving legacy JavaScript to modern browsers</a>.

 {{ figure_markup(
   caption="Percent of legacy JavaScript Lighthouse audit failure caused by third-party",